 An appointment is needed for all specialty departments (cardiology, neurology ophthalmology, and surgery services).

 We are conveniently located in Upper Macungie Township, just off Tilghman Street.
 EPVMC is accessible by several major roads- Rt 22, Rt 309, PA turnpike, Rt 100, and Rt 78.

 What kinds of pets are treated by the emergency service?

 The emergency service treats predominately dogs and cats.
 The ophthalmology service sees several different kinds of pets- pocket pets, birds, small farm animals as well as dogs and cats.

-There is an examination fee for both the emergencies and ophthalmology services.
-An estimate will be created for additional diagnostics, treatment plans and hospitalization fees.
-We will discuss treatment plan and estimate.
-Please ask questions so we may help you understand your pet’s condition, prognosis and our recommended treatment plan.
+There is an examination fee for all services.
+An estimate will be created for additional diagnostic, treatment plans, and hospitalization.
+We will discuss the treatment plan and estimate.
+Please ask questions so we may help you understand your pet’s condition, prognosis, and our recommended treatment plan.
 We will be happy to discuss your pet’s condition with you- you are an important member of your pet’s healthcare team.

-Pet owners may want to consider purchasing a pet insurance plan for their pet.
+Pet owners may want to consider purchasing a pet insurance plan for their pets.
 You can search for a variety of pet insurance plans online to compare prices and benefits.
 Pet insurance plans and providers vary in the coverage of certain conditions.
-Check with each individual pet insurance companies for full details.
+Check with each individual pet insurance company for full details.

 Will my veterinarian be kept updated on my pet’s condition?

 We work closely with your primary care veterinarian in providing care for your pet.
 We will share information and keep your primary care veterinarian informed with progress updates about your pet.
 When seriously ill pets require hospitalization overnight or for several days, we are here for you and your primary care veterinarian to partner in the care of your pet.